What is career exploration?

 The visual below has some useful links to help you find out more about courses with specific requirements for career exploration or work experience:

-- Access to the Professions for students interested in Law, Medicine and Veterinary Medicine.
+- Reach Edinburgh for students interested in Law, Medicine and Veterinary Medicine.

 - ACES (Access to Creative Education in Scotland) for students interested in art and design based courses.